-The SYSREF output can be enabled or disabled glitchlessly at any time via the serial port, or via a GPIO pin configured as an Output Enable.
+The SYSREF output can be enabled or disabled glitchlessly at any time using the serial port, or via a GPIO pin configured as an Output Enable.
+In addition, registers are provided that allow the SYSREF output to be enabled for a predetermined number of pulses, from 1 to 255 pulses.